Kloudless/file-picker/README.md

 Include `''` to allow files with the MIME type `application/octet-stream` or without a file extension to be selected.

+* `max_size` : number

+  Chooser: _Optional (default: 0)_

+  The maximum size (in bytes) of files that can be selected, or uploaded in the case of local uploads via the Computer option.
+This limit applies per file selected, and not collectively.

+  Set to `0` to disable this limit.

+  Files with an unknown size, such as Google Docs, can still be selected regardless of this option.

 #### Saver Options